LIMITED TIME OFFER! New SoFi members get $10 in rewards points when you activate credit score monitoring.

 Pay a Higher Security Deposit

 If you’re brainstorming how to rent an apartment with bad credit and no cosigner, consider laying some cash on the line.
-Putting down several months’ rent as a security deposit can reassure the landlord.
+Whether you dip into savings or build up your reserves with an online budget planner, putting down several months’ rent as a security deposit can reassure the landlord.

 Show Financial Proof